twos-complement/fwb-dapp/README.md

 #### System Environment Variables

 Vercel can add [system environment variables](https://vercel.com/docs/build-step#system-environment-variables).
 Add `VERCEL_GITHUB_COMMIT_SHA` (at minimum for the /api/version endpoint) and leave the value blank, and Vercel will populate these values.

-## Resources

-To learn more about Next.js, take a look at the following resources:

-- [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
-- [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.